Call Now to Enroll!

 We have many working parents in our program.
 The questions we would ask of you are the following:

-• Is your work schedule flexible, part-time and/or can you easily arrange a morning off once (at minimum) or more often per week? (from approximately 8:30 am to 12:30 pm?)
+• Is your work schedule flexible, part-time and/or can you easily arrange a morning off once (at minimum) or more often per week? (from approximately 8:30 am to 12:30 pm?) (see participation section)

-• Are you able and willing to make the time commitment necessary to be involved with and learn about your child’s development and education? (see What is My Participation Requirement)
+• Are you able and willing to make the time commitment necessary to be involved with and learn about your child’s development and education?

 If the answers are no, then you have some other options to consider:

-1. Have a relative attend the program with your child. (grandmas and grandpas are welcome!)
+1. Have a relative attend the program with your child.

 We strongly encourage all potential students to ask questions, tour, and voice any concerns regarding the class prior to signing up.